lnls-sirius/agilent33521a-epics-ioc/README.md

 - Enabling/Disabling the channel output;
 - Selecting the waveform function;
-- Configuring the waveform frequency and amplitude.
+- Configuring the waveform frequency, amplitude and DC offset.